frederic-perez/AmE-dictionary/data/dictionary.md

 __crosshair__ _n_ (cross hair)
 __crossover<sup>1</sup>__ _n_ :three::hammer:
 __crossover<sup>2</sup>__ _adj_ :two: __1__ (of music, fashion, art, etc) Combining two distinct styles. :es: fusión __2__ (of a performer, writer, recording, book, etc) Having become popular in more than one genre._Superstar crossover violinist._ __2__ (of a performer, writer, recording, book, etc) Having become popular in more than one genre. _Crossover zone._
+__crosspatch__ _n_ A peevish, irascible person; a grouch. _Syn_ crank, grouch, grump, churl _He was known to all as a crosspatch, but all that changed with the birth of his first grandchild._
 __crossroads__ _n_ :three::hammer: _At crossroads turn R onto B1233 towards Cottingham._ _I’m at a career crossroads._ _He is at a significant crossroads in his career._
 __crotchety__ _adj_ :two: __1__ _informal_ Cross; irritable; contrary.
 __crouch<sup>1</sup>__ _v_ :two::hammer: